 APPROACH TO EDUCATION

-Learners benefit in numerous ways from Project-based learning (Math Celebration of Learning, Primary and Middle School Celebration of Learning), Experiential learning (field trips and guest lectures), the Writing Programme that fosters the emergence of their own voice, Community Outreach, Our Voice Platforms (OSOV, OLOV and Youth Parliament) and through our Changemaker projects.
-Our Language policy builds our learners’ ability to communicate in Indian languages and supports our Community Outreach efforts.
+Students benefit in numerous ways from Project-based learning (Math Celebration of Learning, Primary and Middle School Celebration of Learning), Experiential learning (field trips and guest lectures), the Writing Programme that fosters the emergence of their own voice, Community Outreach, Our Voice Platforms (OSOV, OLOV and Youth Parliament) and through our Changemaker projects.
+Our Language policy builds our students’ ability to communicate in Indian languages and supports our Community Outreach efforts.

 The process of feedback starts from Kindergarten.
 It assesses what the children learn (which includes knowledge, attitude and skills), and celebrates their unique abilities.
-It guides teachers and parents on where the learners need to progress with respect to pre-defined outcomes.
+It guides teachers and parents on where the students need to progress with respect to pre-defined outcomes.

 Formal exams are not conducted till Grade 6.
 Instead, continuous assessment is the basis of all teaching/learning.
 Teachers conduct written as well as oral assessments to help improve teaching effectiveness and learning quality.

 Grade 6 onwards, semester examinations (October and March) are held, in addition to continuous assessments and Mid Term Tests.
 At this point, assessments begin to follow the patterns expected by the CISCE (ICSE, ISC) and CIE (IGCSE, AS & A LEVELS) boards.
-Learners of Grade 6 to 8 follow a specially designed curriculum that combines the best of both the ICSE and IGCSE syllabi.
+Students of Grade 6 to 8 follow a specially designed curriculum that combines the best of both the ICSE and IGCSE syllabi.